COMPUTATIONAL COGNITIVE SCIENCE

 Exam mode

-Aim of the evaluation Summative assessments will evaluate theoretical knowledge as well as critical competence about the topics covered during the entirety of the module.
-Such assessments, detailed below, will be distributed into three tests: a written exam, a programming assignment, and a computational project, with the following weighting.
-Written Exam (30%) Assesses: Theoretical understanding of core CCS concepts, principles of major modelling paradigms (Connectionist, Bayesian, Symbolic), conceptual understanding of specific model types and algorithms, ability to compare and contrast models, understanding the link between theory, models, and empirical findings.
-Programming Assignment (40%): Assesses: Practical R programming skills, ability to implement/use specific modelling techniques taught in the labs (Perceptrons, MLPS, Bayesian calculations, network simulations, N-grams, embeddings), data handling, visualisation, basic analysis of model outputs.
-Computational Project (30%): Assesses: Application of multiple learned skills to a specific problem, synthesis of theoretical knowledge and practical ability, independent work, in-depth analysis, critical evaluation of models/results, ability to link computational work to cognitive/neuroscience questions, written (and potentially oral) communication of scientific findings.
-For non-attending students, the exam session will inevitably be longer than a typical attending student's to allow sufficient time to cover the breadth and depth required.
-They will be examined in a single written exam that will cover the following sections: Section 1: Core Concepts and Paradigms (Approx. 20-25% of total marks) Question Types: Short answer, definitions, compare and contrast.
-Section 2: Model Principles and Mechanisms (Approx. 25-30% of total marks) Question Types: Explanatory, interpreting diagrams or pseudocode, problem-solving (conceptual).
-Section 3: Applications and Interpretation (Approx. 30-35% of total marks) Question Types: Scenario-based questions, interpreting results, and explaining application.
-Section 4: Critical Evaluation and Synthesis (Approx. 20-25% of total marks) Question Types: Essay-style, critical analysis, comparing approaches.
-Final evaluation The final evaluation is achieved on all the assessment components described above under the detailed weighting schema.
-Grade 28-30: Students use empirical and theoretical material excellently, offering structured arguments in their work.
+Aim of the evaluation Summative assessments will evaluate both theoretical knowledge and critical competence regarding the topics covered throughout the module.
+The assessments, detailed below, will be divided into three types: a written exam and two structured programming assignments, with the following weighting.
+Written Exam (50%) Assesses: Theoretical understanding of core CCS concepts, principles of major modelling paradigms (Connectionist, Bayesian, Symbolic), conceptual understanding of specific model types and algorithms, ability to compare and contrast models, understanding the link between theory, models, and empirical findings.
+Programming Assignment (50%): Assesses: Practical R programming skills, ability to implement/use specific modelling techniques taught in the labs (Perceptrons, MLPs, DDM analysis, N-grams, embeddings), data handling, visualisation, basic analysis of model outputs.
+This 50% is distributed across two separate, mandatory, in-lab coding assessments: Mid-term Practical Assignment (25%): Covers Weeks 1-5 content (R fundamentals, DDM, Logistic Regression).
+Final Practical Assignment (25%): Covers Weeks 6-11 content (Neural Networks, CNNs/RNNs, Embeddings).
+For non-attending students, the exam session will inevitably be longer than that of a typical attending student, allowing sufficient time to cover the breadth and depth required.
+Students who failed the midterm assignments will be examined as non-attending students.
+They will be examined in a single written exam that will cover the following sections: Theory Section 1: Core Concepts and Paradigms (25% of total marks) Question Types: Short answer, definitions, compare and contrast.
+Section 2: Critical Evaluation and Synthesis (25% of total marks) Question Types: Essay-style, critical analysis, comparing approaches.
+Practical labs Section 3: Model Principles and Mechanisms (50% of total marks) Question Types: Explanatory, interpreting diagrams or pseudocode, problem-solving (conceptual).
+Final evaluation The final evaluation is achieved based on all the assessment components described above, using the weighting schema that has been detailed.
+Grade 28-30: Students make excellent use of empirical and theoretical material, offering structured arguments in their work.
 Students write comprehensive essays/exam questions, and their work shows strong evidence of critical thinking and extensive reading.
-Grade 24-27: Students show a sound theoretical and practical understanding of the problem and offer sufficient critical analysis.
-Grade 21-23: Students produce an acceptable work demonstrating an elementary understanding of the theoretical and practical concepts being discussed.
-However, the work falls short on its structure (e.g., organisation of findings) and/or logic of arguments, so it requires improvement.
-Grade 18-20: Students barely pass because the work covers the most elementary points touched upon.
-However, there are more serious concerns about the depth at which issues are understood, and so it shows a superficial commitment to the module content.
-Grade <18: Students produced insufficient work, clearly showing that the content was not understood.
-There is little or no critical analysis, the structure is very poor, and the logic of the arguments does not flow.
+Grade 24-27: Students show a good theoretical and practical understanding of the problem and offer a sufficient level of critical analysis.
+Grade 21-23: Students produce an acceptable work, which demonstrates an elementary understanding of the theoretical and practical concepts being discussed.
+However, the work falls short in its structure (e.g., organisation of findings) and/or logic of arguments, and thus requires improvement.
+Grade 18-20: Students are barely passing because the work covers the most elementary points that were touched upon.
+However, there are more serious concerns about the depth at which issues are understood, and so it shows a superficial commitment to the module content Grade <18: Students produced insufficient work, which clearly shows that the content has not been understood.
+There is little to no critical analysis, the structure is very poor, and the logic of the arguments does not flow smoothly.
 The quality of the work highlights a poor commitment to studying the theories and applying them to the practices being taught.

 Bibliography